supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Enabling_Continuous_Integration_with_Azure_Pipelines.md

     > **Note**: This will automatically trigger a build.

 6. In the vertical navigational pane, select the **Pipelines** section and ensure that the **Pipelines** view is displayed.
-7. On the **Pipelines** pane, verify that it contains the entry representing a new build (note that its number contains the trailing **.2**) which was triggered by your change.
+7. On the **Pipelines** pane, verify that it contains the entry representing a new build, which was triggered by your change.
 8. Click the build entry to display its details and verify that it completed successfully.

 #### Review